-Power Systems Analysis
+Power Systems Analysis with Laboratory

 Transmission systems analysis and design.
 Large scale network analysis using Newton-Raphson load flow.
 Unsymmetrical short-circuit studies.
 Detailed consideration of the swing equation and the equal-area criterion for power system stability studies.
-Power system controls: voltage regulators and speed governors.
+Use of commercial power system analysis tool to enhance understanding in the laboratory.
+Credit will be given for ECE 418 or ECE 419, but not for both.
 Prerequisite: ECE 319.
 (3-3-4) (P)